-An inclusive workplace is one in which all individuals are treated fairly and respectfully and have equal access to opportunities and resources.
+An inclusive workplace is one in which all individuals are treated fairly and respectfully and have equal and equitable access to opportunities and resources.

-An inclusive culture is about creating a sense of belonging, where every employee feels valued.
+An inclusive culture is about creating a sense of belonging, where every employee feels valued, and respected and that they have a place or belonging within the business.